 Those who serve in the Armed Forces, whether Regular or Reserve, those who have served in the past, and their families, should face no disadvantage compared to other citizens in the provision of public and commercial services.

-as the injured and the bereaved.
+Special consideration is appropriate in some cases, especially for those who have given the most such as the injured and the bereaved.